 2) Fear of a loss of earning

 This was definitely a big worry for me.
 Even though I wouldn’t say I am particularly motivated by money, I was definitely motivated to not get evicted from my flat.
 I didn’t mind cutting back on eating out while I was getting started, but I still wanted to be able to eat.
 With this fear, I spent some time going through my current earnings and spending.
 I worked out what I could get by on, and what I wanted to earn.
 I also brainstormed ways I could make money if my new career was slow to take off.
 I could temp, or I could pick up some freelance graduate recruitment work.
 Failing that?
 I could even get a job pulling pints in a bar to tide things over.
-Knowing I had this plan to call upon if need be was a huge comfort to me.
+This may have not been an ideal long-term solution, but knowing I had a plan to call upon if need be was a huge comfort to me.

 3) Fear of failure